ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Once a guardian is assigned, if there is a spouse or unmarried partner for the guardian simulant (reference person and spouse/unmarried partner ONLY), then include both as guardians.
 Otherwise only include the one as a guardian.
+If there are multiple spouse/unmarried partner options, select one at random.

 **For a simulant who is below 24 and in GQ at college:**

 Simulant will be randomly assigned to a guardian based on the below rules:

 - 78.5% will be assigned to a guardian within their state.
 The remainder will be assigned out of state source1_.
 For early versions with only one state, the out of state guardians can be ignored.
-- Match to a person 20 to 45 years older than the child
+- Match to a person aged 35 to 65 years old
 - If child is not "Multiracial or Some Other Race", match guardian's race.
 If child is "Multiracial or Some Other Race", then assign to a guardian of any race
 - Assign to reference people source2_
     * 23% female reference people without a listed spouse